Olliekse/Russiamesto/README.md

 - embed videos;
 - ensure cross-browser compatibility across the whole webpage;
 - enhance the popup so that the info fields don't disappear after a page refresh;
-- create additional hover effects, for example, with images, and add the ability to add new cards;
+- create additional hover effects, for example, with images;
 - optimise the minor breakpoints so the code as a whole is lighter, as well as streamline all code in general (removing spaces for quicker loading times);
 - create major breakpoints for all main smart phone, tablet and PC resolution (up to full HD);
-- make the card heart turn black when clicked.
+- add a counter for the number of 'likes';
+- short text description of a place via popup window.

 ### Github page link